IamPoosha/Midint/README.md

 # Midint
 A medium-sized integer arithmetic library.
-Lightweight Design for efficiency and flexibility.
+Lightweight design for efficiency and flexibility.

 ## Purpose
 This tiny library defines a `Midint<n>` structure which represents an (unsigned) integer with `n` bits (supports only `n % 64 == 0`).
 It allows simple arithmetic and logic of these numbers, with the exception of divison which is currently not implemented.